IPGP/stackprof/README.md

-Stackprof binaries repository
+StackProf binaries repository
 =============================

-This repository contains binaries about stackprof:
+This repository contains:
-- Stackprof application binaries for  linux and macOS target
+- StackProf application binaries for Linux and macOS targets
-- User guide (French)
+- User guide (in French and soon in English)
-- Application's files format description (English): traces, project  and measures export
+- Application file format description (in English): trace, project and measurement export
-- Input data and images for stackprof tests and unit tests
+- Input data and images for StackProf tests and unit tests

-This repository does not contain the source code of StackProf.
-The source code is located here: https://github.com/micmacIGN/stackprof
+This repository does not contain StackProf source code, which is located here: https://github.com/micmacIGN/stackprof